How to Travel (preliminary info page)

 Related travel web pages include:

-- Travel reimbursements can be requested through the expense management app on https://my.rutgers.edu/portal/render.userLayoutRootNode.uP.
-You will need various documents to upload, as well as account (and task) numbers for the expenses to be charged to.
+• Travel approvals and reimbursements are done through the concur app.
+Log into my.rutgers.edu, choose the app icon, and then type concur into the search box to find it.
+For reimbursements, you will need various documents to upload (pdfs / images of receipts and credit card bills), as well as account (and task) numbers for the expenses to be charged to.
 Different expenses on the trip can be charged to different accounts.
+See also the procurement page about reporting expenses: https://procurementservices.rutgers.edu/travel-and-expense/reporting-travel-expenses.
+Don't forgot to attach your plane ticket charge to your reimbursement request.